Matt Ryan Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Season Stats

-- Ryan has thrown for 3,555 yards (237.0 ypg) to lead Atlanta, completing 67.9% of his passes and collecting 19 touchdown passes and 11 interceptions this season.

-- He also adds 73 rushing yards (4.9 ypg) on 37 carries while scoring one touchdown on the ground.
+- He has added 73 rushing yards on 37 carries with one touchdown, averaging 4.9 yards per game.

-- The Falcons have called a pass in 59.0% of their plays from scrimmage this year while running the ball 41.0% of the time.
-This offensive attack ranks 25th in the NFL in points scored.
+- The Falcons, who rank 25th in the NFL in points scored, have attempted a pass 59.0% of the time while running the ball 41.0% of the time.

 - Ryan has thrown 71 passes in the red zone this season, 55.9% of his team's red zone plays.